University of Malaya: Raffles College

-University of Malaya (1949–1962)
+Universiti Malaya (1949–1962)

 In 1938, the government appointed a commission under the chairmanship of Sir William McLean to study the higher education potential and progress in Malaya.
-The Commission concluded that Malaya was not ready to have a university, and that a university college would be more suitable.
+The Commission concluded that Malaya was not ready to have a university and that a university college would be more suitable.

 In 1943, Oliver Stanley, the Secretary of State for the Colonies, appointed a commission of inquiry chaired by Cyril Asquith to consider the development of higher education in the colonies across the British Empire.
 The Asquith Commission, reporting in 1945, endorsed the McLean Commission's recommendations for Malaya.

 In 1946, Raymond Priestley, the Vice-Chancellor of Birmingham University and member of the previous Asquith Commission, was invited by the British Malaya Government to visit and discuss the application of the Asquith Commission's recommendations to Singapore and Malaya.
 Priestley again recommended the establishment of a university college as a first step.

-In January 1947, the Secretary of State for the Colonies, now Arthur Creech Jones, appointed Sir Alexander Carr-Saunders to chair a commission determining the details of establishing a university college in Malaya.
-In March of the same year, the other members of the commission were announced and George Allen, principal of King George VII College, was appointed principal-designate of the planned university college.
+In January 1947, the Secretary of State for the Colonies, now Arthur Creech Jones, appointed Alexander Carr-Saunders, Sir Alexander Carr-Saunders, to chair a commission determining the details of establishing a university college in Malaya.
+In March of the same year, the other members of the commission were announced, and George Allen, principal of King George VII College, was appointed principal-designate of the planned university college.
 Carr-Saunders listened to the thoughts of the alumni association and students' union of King Edward VII College; he was impressed with the ideas of the president of the students' union, Kanagaratnam Shanmugaratnam.
 In 1948, the Carr-Saunders Commission recommended the immediate establishment of a full university, bypassing the intermediate step of a university college recommended by previous commissions.

-As a result, the institution named the University of Malaya was chartered under the Carr-Saunders Commission in 1949.
-The formation of the University of Malaya on 8 October 1949 in Singapore came from the merger of King Edward VII College of Medicine and Raffles College, which had been established in 1905 and 1929, respectively.
+As a result, the institution named the Universiti Malaya was chartered under the Carr-Saunders Commission in 1949.
+The formation of the Universiti Malaya on 8 October 1949 in Bukit Timah Campus (Former site of Raffles College), Singapore came from the merger of King Edward VII College of Medicine and Raffles College, which had been established in 1905 and 1929, respectively.

-In Carr-Saunders Commission's report in 1949, it was stated that "the university shall act as a single medium of mingle for enhancing the understanding among the multi-ethnics and religions in the back than Malaya.
-The University too should be modelled after the tertiary educations in the United Kingdom of Great Britain in term of academic system and administration structure".
+In the Carr-Saunders Commission's report in 1949, it was stated that "the university shall act as a single medium of mingle for enhancing the understanding among the multi-ethnics and religions in the back of Malaya.
+The University too should be modelled after the tertiary education in the United Kingdom of Great Britain in terms of academic system and administration structure".

 The Carr-Saunders Commission postulates "the principle that all children who show the necessary capacity should enjoy an equal chance of reaching the University; and, in particular, that no able child should be handicapped in climbing the educational ladder by race, religion, rural domicile, or lack of means."

-In 1959, the university was divided into two autonomous campuses, one in Singapore and the other in Kuala Lumpur.
+In 1959, the university was divided into two autonomous campuses, one in Singapore, known as University of Malaya in Singapore, and the other in Kuala Lumpur (Universiti Malaya in Kuala Lumpur).